jbkerry/oligo/docs/capture.rst

 .. _star-blat:

 **STAR** (-s, \\--s_idx) or **BLAT** (\\--blat)
     To check for off-targets, either the sequence aligner STAR or the BLAST-like Alignment Tool (BLAT) can be used.
-By default, STAR is used, unless `regions.py` is run with the `\\--blat` flag.
+By default, STAR is used, unless `capture.py` is run with the `\\--blat` flag.
 Since BLAT is more widely used to detect off-target binding events, this might be preferred by the user.
 However, BLAT can be particulary slow for large designs, especially for the human reference genomes.
 STAR's exceptional speed is better suited for designs with >500 viewpoints.
 If the `\\--blat` flag is not selected, the path to the STAR index must be supplied after the `-s` (or `\\--s_idx`) flag.

 Examples
 ========

-Below are examples using the regions.py module for different scenarios
+Below are examples using the `capture` module for different scenarios

 Functions
 =========